Uniformly rigid models for rigid actions: Preliminaries

 \subsection{Measurable and topological systems}

-A {\em measure preserving system} is a 4-tuple $(X,\mathcal{X},\mu,T)$ where $(X,\mathcal{X},\mu)$ is a probability space and $T$ is an invertible measurable measure-preserving transformation on $X$.
-It is {\em ergodic} if any invariant set has measure 0 or 1.
+A {\em measure preserving system} is a 4-tuple $(X,\mathcal{X},\mu,T)$ where $(X,\mathcal{X},\mu)$ is a probability space and $T$ is a measurable measure-preserving transformation on $X$. { In this paper, we assume that $T$ is invertible and both $T$ and $T^{-1}$ are measure-preserving transformations.} It is {\em ergodic} if any invariant set has measure 0 or 1.
 For an ergodic system, either the space $X$ consists of a finite set of points on which $\mu$ is equidistributed, or the measure $\mu$ is atom-less.
 In the first case the system is called {\em periodic}, and it is called {\em non-periodic} in the latter.

 A {\em topological dynamical system} is a pair $(X,T)$ where $X$ is a compact metric space and $T\colon X\to X$ is a homeomorphism.
 It is said to be {\em transitive} when there is a point $x\in X$ whose orbit $\{T^n x: n\in \Z\}$ is dense in $X$.
 It is {\em minimal} if any point has a dense orbit.
 A topological dynamical system is {\em weakly mixing} if the Cartesian product system $(X\times X,T\times T)$ is transitive.
 This is equivalent to that for any four non-empty open sets $A,B,C,D$, there exists $n\in \Z$ such that $A\cap T^{-n}B\neq \emptyset$ and $C\cap T^{-n}D\neq \emptyset$.
 A topological dynamical system is (strongly) mixing if for any two non-empty open sets $A,B$ there exists $M\in \N$ such that { for any $n\in \Z$ with $|n|\geq M$ one has that $A\cap T^{-n}B\neq \emptyset$.}